NickFranceschina/lunch/modernization-plan.md

 # Lunch Application Modernization Plan

 ## Overview
-This document outlines the plan to convert the legacy VB6 lunch application to a modern TypeScript-based architecture.
+This document outlines the plan to convert the legacy client/server VB6 lunch application in the `VisualBasic6/` folder to a modern TypeScript-based architecture.
 The plan focuses on maintaining the core functionality and visual appearance while modernizing the technology stack.

 ## Architecture Components